matthewphamilton/r4dev/content/en/docs/Analyses/Authoring-Analyses/Scientific-Summaries/index.en.md

 ## Implementation

 `ready4show` includes a number of classes and methods that help integrate manuscript authoring into a reproducible workflow.
+These tools are principally intended for use with the [ready4 youth mental health system model](https://www.ready4-dev.com).

 ### Create a synopsis of the manuscript to be authored

-To start with we create `X`, an instance of `Ready4showSynopsis`, a ready4framework module (S4) class.
+To start with we create `X`, an instance of `Ready4showSynopsis`, a ready4 module (S4 class).
 We can use `X` to record metadata about the manuscript to be authored (including details about the study being summarised and the title and format of the intended output).

 <div class="highlight">